meilisearch/documentation/learn/configuration/instance_options.md

 Meilisearch accepts a configuration file in the `.toml` format as an alternative to command-line options and environment variables.
 Configuration files can be easily shared and versioned, and allow you to define multiple options.

-**When used simultaneously, environment variables overwrite the configuration file, and command-line options overwrite environment variables.**
+**When used simultaneously, environment variables override the configuration file, and command-line options override environment variables.**

-You can download the configuration file using the following command:
+You can download a default configuration file using the following command:

 ```sh
 curl https://raw.githubusercontent.com/meilisearch/meilisearch/main/config.toml > config.toml
 ```

-By default, Meilisearch will use `config.toml` in the working directory as the default configuration file.
-You will see it when you launch Meilisearch:
+By default, Meilisearch will look for a `config.toml` file in the working directory.
+If it is present, it will be used as the configuration file.
+You can verify this when you launch Meilisearch:

 ```
 888b     d888          d8b 888 d8b                                            888